|

 When he took it and was about to take it home as a family treasure, a

-her, explaining that she was unable to fly back to heaven without it.
-Hakuryo
+it to her, explaining that she was unable to fly back to heaven without

-refused, and the heavenly maiden cried out in despair.
-Finally, the fisherman
+it.
+Hakuryo refused, and the heavenly maiden cried out in despair.

-fisherman says that if he gives the robe back, she will fly back to heaven
+the fisherman says that if he gives the robe back, she will fly back to

-without dancing for him, she softly replies that deceit is unknown in heaven,
+heaven without dancing for him, she softly replies that deceit is

 Kutiyattam